 Most modern websites utilize CMS-type web applications.
 Content Management Systems allow website owners to easily build and manage feature-rich websites that serve users with dynamic content.

-CMS platforms come in all shapes and forms but one of them appears as a clear market dominator – WordPress.
+CMS platforms come in all shapes and forms but one of them appears as a clear market leader – WordPress.

 Installing WordPress and Plugins

 WordPress is a very popular platform, powering more than a third of all existing websites online.
 It is relatively simple to use and supported by a friendly community.
 One of WP’s strongest assets is its formidable array of plugins and themes that improves your website’s design and functionality.

 Installing WordPress can be done in one of two main ways – either by using an application installer like Softaculous or manually.
 The former is naturally easier.
 You get an installation wizard, which helps you every step of the way and automatically installs the CMS according to your parameters.

 Manual installation of WordPress is a bit more complicated as you’ll need to download and move the WordPress files onto your hosting account.
 From there, you will have to create a MySQL database and enter its details into your wp-config.php file.
 Once that is done you can run the installation files for WordPress.